mountain-pass/hooked/README.md

 ## Smart complete scripts

 Feeling ~~lazy~~ efficient?
-Try typing some characters of the script or environment.
+Try typing some prefix characters of the script or environment.
 As long as it's enough to uniquely identify your script, the tool will do the rest!

+*Example: shorthand for run "say hello --env spanish*
 ```sh
 j s hel --env sp
 ```